Analyst

 Handled complaints and escalated issues to management when necessary

-Q10. what will you do if set of box suddenly switched off?
+Q. What would you do if a set of boxes suddenly switched off?

 I would check if it's a power outage or a technical issue and troubleshoot accordingly.